Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 The intent of Recommendation 225 was to ensure that Aboriginal perspectives are reflected in police policies and programs that affect Aboriginal communities.

-Evidence of the outcome is reflected in the Aboriginal Community Portfolio’s involvement in policy advisory roles and the establishment of the Victoria Police Aboriginal Portfolio Reference Group (APRG).
-The APRG, co-chaired by an Assistant Commissioner and one of the chairpersons of the Aboriginal Justice Caucus, provides a self-determining process for advising Victoria Police on policy formulation.
+Evidence of outcomes is reflected in the Aboriginal Community Portfolio’s involvement in policy advisory roles and the establishment of the Victoria Police Aboriginal Portfolio Reference Group (APRG).
+The APRG, co-chaired by an Assistant Commissioner and one of our Aboriginal Justice Caucus chairpersons, provides a process for increasing consideration of Aboriginal perspectives in Victoria Police policy formulation.

 The ongoing relevance of Recommendation 225 is evident, as there is still a need to ensure Aboriginal perspectives are integrated into all relevant police policies, including updates to the Victoria Police Manual.
 This is crucial for the effective implementation of Recommendation 225 and the improvement of Aboriginal justice outcomes.
-Most importantly, police policies need to be implemented as intended by Victoria Police members to close the gap between policy and practice and reduce harms to our people, families and communities.
+Most importantly, where police policies are devised with Aboriginal input, they need to be implemented as intended by Victoria Police members to close the gap between policy and practice and reduce harms to our people, families and communities.

 Priority for Further Work: